jasimn/paloalto-firewall/firewall-configuration/username-and-password.md

 Click OK to save the changes.
 -------------------------------------------------------------------

-##Method 2: Changing Username and Password via CLI
+-##Method 2: Changing Username and Password via CLI

-Log in to the Firewall via SSH or Console:
+-Log in to the Firewall via SSH or Console:
 Use an SSH client (e.g., PuTTY) or a console cable to access the firewall's CLI.
 Log in with an account that has administrative privileges.
 Enter Configuration Mode: